Robert Alexander Cameron: Postbellum

 Following the war, Cameron headed to the Western United States and was active in establishing farm colonies in Colorado, and was also prominent in the politics and the economic development of the former territory.
-In 1870 Cameron was influential in founding of Greeley, and was elected president of Greeley’s board of trustees in 1871.
+In 1870, Cameron was influential in the founding of Greeley and was elected president of Greeley’s board of trustees in 1871.
 He was lured away by William Jackson Palmer to become superintendent of a new colony, which later would grow into the city of Colorado Springs.
 Cameron also took part in an attempt to establish Fort Collins.

-Cameron then moved to San Francisco, California, where he stayed there for few years before returning to Colorado to serve as a postal clerk in Denver.
+Cameron then moved to San Francisco, California, where he stayed for a few years before returning to Colorado to serve as a postal clerk in Denver.
 From 1885-87, he served as warden of Colorado State Penitentiary.
-In the spring of 1894 Cameron died on his farm near Cañon City, Colorado, and is buried there.
+In the spring of 1894, Cameron died on his farm near Cañon City, Colorado, and was buried there.

 Legacy

-Camerons Cone is located in Pike National Forest, about 7 mi from Colorado Springs, Colorado, and was named for Robert Alexander Cameron.
+Cameron's Cone is located in Pike National Forest, about 7 mi from Colorado Springs, Colorado, and was named for Robert Alexander Cameron.
 When originally dedicated, the summit was called Cameron's Cone.
 Cameron Pass, a gap in the Medicine Bow Mountains range, was also named in his honor in 1870.